lf-energy-projects-renovation-state/open-smart-grid-platform/osgp/platform/osgp-adapter-domain-smartmetering/README.md

 ### Services

-The [services](../osgp-adapter-domain-smartmetering/src/main/java/org/opensmartgridplatform/adapter/domain/smartmetering/application/services) convert a request to a DTOs.
-The DTOs is sent to core.
+The [services](../osgp-adapter-domain-smartmetering/src/main/java/org/opensmartgridplatform/adapter/domain/smartmetering/application/services) convert a request to a DTO.
+The DTO is sent to core.
 The conversion is done by mappers.
 The services also handle the responses coming from core.

 Requests are grouped based on their function:
 - Adhoc service